The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Spending 2 weeks in Nicaragua makes for an unforgettable trip, offering you enough time to sample everything from volcanoes to colorful cities to stunning beaches.

-Of the 6 Central American countries we visited during our time backpacking the region, Nicaragua is that we said goodbye in the biggest hurry to get back to–it’s beautiful, it’s comfortable, and (especially compared to its neighbors to the south, Costa Rica and Panama) quite a bargain!
+Of the 6 Central American countries we visited during our time backpacking the region, Nicaragua is the one we left in the biggest hurry to return to!

-Two weeks in Nicaragua is the perfect amount of time for an introduction to the country: long enough to hit several of the major sites, as well as get off the beaten path a bit, without feeling too rushed.
+Two weeks in Nicaragua is the perfect amount of time for an introduction to the country.
+You’ll have long enough to hit several major destinations, as well as get off the beaten path a bit, without feeling too rushed.

-Looking for a Nicaragua itinerary that will get you excited about 14 days in Nicaragua?
+Looking for a Nicaragua itinerary that will get you excited about your first trip to the country?
 This one will do the trick.

 kate storm in san juan del sur on a 6 month round the world trip